spamegg1/spamegg1.github.io/index.md

 - and progress on [Abstract thinking](https://github.com/spamegg1/abstract-thinking)

 - passing unbearable hot summer days by solving [Advent of Code](https://adventofcode.com/) and thinking about how to teach the subtleties of [problem solving](https://www.youtube.com/watch?v=6DxTQiJuAoc).

+- *October 2024:* work started on [Tarski's world](https://github.com/spamegg1/tarski/).
+Turns out parsing first-order logic is hard! 😆

+- Started learning [Lean](https://lean-lang.org) for coding proofs.

+***Year 3 (2025):***

+- *Jan - Mar 2025:* More formalizing mathematics in Lean4, so progress will be slower.
+- *April 2025*:
+  - Done with Lean for now.
+(It's highly unsuitable for the curriculum!)
+  - Teaching GPU programming is difficult; so I started contributing to a [GPU library](https://github.com/ComputeNode/cyfra/).
+  - I want to make a beginner-friendly GPU course based on it.
+- *May - August 2025:* I will be doing [Google Summer of Code](https://summerofcode.withgoogle.com/) to contribute to the [GPU library](https://github.com/ComputeNode/cyfra/).